rsjaffe/MIDI2LR/README.md

 # MIDI2LR
 **MIDI2LR** is an application that interfaces MIDI controllers with Lightroom 6/CC.
 It processes MIDI input into develop parameter updates and photo actions, and sends MIDI output when parameters are changed for motorized feedback (on controllers that have motorized faders).
+A listing of available LightRoom commands is in the [Wiki](https://github.com/rsjaffe/MIDI2LR/wiki).

 ## Development status
 This project was moved from thegouger, as he was unable to continue development work.
 I thank him for the effort he put into this project.